siraben/fp-notes/Papers.md

 Steele shows that the notion that functional programming languages are impractically slow is pure myth.

-John Backus, “Can Programming Be Liberated From a Von Neumann Style?”
+John Backus, “Can Programming Be Liberated from the von Neumann Style?”
 Communications of the ACM, vol. 21, no. 8 (1978).
 Backus’s 1977 Turing
 Award lecture presents the “FP” language and makes a detailed, insightful argument for functional programming.
+Includes discussion on “the Algebra of Programs”; treating programs as an algebra that can be manipulated via laws.

 Philip Wadler, “Monads For Functional Programming”
 In Manfred Broy, *Program Design Calculi*.
 Springer, 1993.
 [PDF available](https://homepages.inf.ed.ac.uk/wadler/papers/marktoberdorf/baastad.pdf)